petenelson/wp-revision-list/readme.md

 ## Changelog

+### 1.1.5 December 7, 2015
+- Fixed a PHP warning with the_title() on some installs

 ### 1.1.4 July 9, 2015
-* Fixed a bug that was preventing a custom WP_Query from returning posts
+- Fixed a bug that was preventing a custom WP_Query from returning posts

 ### 1.1.3 April 10, 2015
 - Added user-configurable number of revisions in Screen Options